PyHP-pph/PyHP_pph/spec/if.md

 ## Syntax

-If statements will execute the code contained within the following block if the expression within the `()` brackets evaluates to the boolean value `True` (logical false).
+There SHALL be a statement `if`. `if` statements SHALL execute the code contained within the following block if and only if the expression within the `()` brackets evaluates to `True` (logical false).

 ## Example